erdem/django-map-widgets/README.md

 ### Requirements

-Django map widgets require the jQuery framework, it does not import a jQuery library.
+Django map widgets requires jQuery framework, it does not import jQuery library.
 It's working with your global jQuery.
-If you will use map widgets in Django Admin, you don't need to add a jQuery.
+If you will use map widgets in Django Admin, you don't need to add jQuery.
 Map widgets work with Django Admin jQuery file.

 ### PointField Map Widgets